 Preparing for the inevitable

 Hard disks die.
 It’s a fact of life.
-Cynical folks would say that they have a tendency to die at the worst possible time.
+Cynical folks would say that they tend to die at the worst possible time.

 The best approach is to prepare for this certainty by backing up.
 Nothing can protect you better.